Skip to contents

 DT

-#> sex age_desc us_citizen home_zip high_school sat_math sat_verbal act_comp
+#> hours_transfer age_desc us_citizen home_zip high_school sat_math sat_verbal

 course.
 For this student, the course records span 47 rows, one row per course.